rwschmitz/useful-information/README.md

 This repository will contain information such as:
 - Explanations behind why certain concepts, functions, methods, properties, etc. work the way they do.
 - Useful code snippets and a brief explanation as to what they do.
+- Useful articles that explain concepts in detail.

 ## JavaScript